Student Health Services at Moffitt Health Center

 Self-monitor for symptom development and temperature checks (subjective or measured) twice daily.

-Immediate 14-day self-quarantine unless released earlier by Moffitt Health Center or primary care provider.
+Immediate 10-day self-quarantine unless released earlier* by Moffitt Health Center or primary care provider. (*May repeat PCR test at Day 6+ if no symptoms for early release AFTER Day 7.)

 Active monitoring by Moffitt Health Center or primary care provider.